salmonax/vitarka/README.md

 ## Contributing

 For now, if this seems interesting (and you happen to be outrageously patient), contact me at george@nomadscience.org and we might be able to collab on making it more contrib-ready.
-I'd also love to exchange ideas if you've concocted a similar system,
+I'd also love to exchange ideas if you've concocted a similar system.

 ## License